 The Academic Standing Committee (ASC) in the College of Liberal Arts determines status when a student’s GPA falls below 2.00 or the student does not, at the end of the academic year, successfully complete the proper multiple of at least 12 credits.
 Students can submit petitions to the faculty for issues that fall outside of regular academic policy.

-- Dean of the CLA, Jonathan Levin or his Represenative
+- Dean of the CLA Chris Taylor (or his representative)

-- Faculty Members - Kathleen Madden (chair), Catherine Keyser, Raymond Stein and Seung-Kee Lee
+- Faculty Members – Kathleen Madden (chair), Seung-Kee Lee, Hilary Kalagher, and Hannah Wells

 - Appeal to a required leave of absence or a required withdrawal at the end of a semester